risd-web/wp-spring17/README.md

 ### Week Three: Behavior
 >Week three delves into designing with time: interactivity and motion.
-* Assignment 6: Movement and interaction
+* Assignment 6: Create a responsive animation with Web Poster 2
-* Assignment 7: Responsive animations
+* Assignment 7: Animate a Web Poster with css
+* Assignment 8: Set triggers with jQuery

 ### Week Four
 >Putting it all together